 Richard W. Schwenz, Professor, Ph.D., Ohio State University, Physical Chemistry.
 Molecular spectroscopy of transition metal oxides and halides; computer interfacing with laboratory instrumentation, physical chemistry reform.

-Youngjin Song, Assistant professor, Ph.D.
+Youngjin Song, Associate professor, Ph.D.
 University of Georgia, Science Education.
 Elementary Science Education.

 Jerry P. Suits, Associate Professor, Ph.
 D., University of Texas at Austin, Chemical Education.
 Interactive multimedia modules and simulations; computer-interfaced laboratory experiments; student visualization, learning styles, conceptual learning and achievement.